Claudia L. Gordon: 2002 - 2017: Government agencies

 Gordon became a member of the Obama Administration from 2009 to 2017.
 During the Presidency of Barack Obama, she served as the Special Assistant and subsequently as the Chief of Staff to the Office of Federal Contract Compliance Programs Director in the United States Department of Labor.
 She was also the associate director at the White House Office of Public Engagement.

 Gordon was part of the Presidential Delegation of Barack Obama sent to Rio de Janeiro, Brazil for the Opening Ceremony of the 2016 Summer Paralympics.

-2017 - present: Private sector
+2017 - present: Private sector and National Council on Disability

 Before joining T-Mobile to lead strategies for disability-inclusive culture and accessible work environment, Gordon was a Senior Manager of Government and Compliance at Sprint.

+On November 17, 2022, President Joe Biden appointed Gordon to the National Council on Disability.
+During her time at NCD, Gordon was designated by Chairman Andrés J. Gallegos, Esq as Vice Chair and served on NCD’s Executive Committee.
+After Gallegos died on December 1, 2023, and Gordon became Acting-Chair.
+Gordon became Chair of the Council on April 9, 2024.